The Purpose Of This Article

 - Subscribing to a filtered Internet access service: These services make many of the worst web sites on the Internet inaccessible.
 They aren't foolproof, but they do filter out the bulk of the dangerous material.
 Avoidance is our first line of defence.
 Unfortunately, Christian filtered internet service providers are generally only available in the US, however many other filtering options and 'parental controls' are available.
 (See 'Filtering Objectionable Content' for more information).

-"Enter not into the path of the wicked, and go not in the way of evil men.
-Avoid it, pass not by it, turn from it, and pass away" - Proverbs 4:14-15
+“Do not enter the path of the wicked, and do not walk in the way of evil.
+Avoid it, do not travel on it; turn away from it and pass on” - Proverbs 4:14-15

 - Creating Accountability: Accountability can be a very effective tool for safeguarding the online experience.
 Making it possible for other people to see what a person is doing on the computer helps create accountability.
 Accountability can be as extreme as always having someone else around when a person is on the computer, or as simple as putting the computer in a well-travelled area of the home, facing the computer screen out into the room so that anyone present can see what is being done.
 Often, when a person might succumb to temptation when alone, the presence of another person will strengthen them.
 The free OpenDNS service mentioned later in this article allows you to keep a log of all websites accessed over your internet connection.
 Allowing several people access to this log is an excellent way to create accountability.
 Also the Christian 'Covenant Eyes' accountability and filtering service comes highly recommended, and will email reports of online activity to people you select.
 (See 'Filtering Objectionable Content' for more information).

-"Two are better than one...for if they fall, the one will lift up his fellow: but woe to him that is alone when he falleth; for he hath not another to help him up" - Ecclessiastes 4:9-10
+“Two are better than one... for if they fall, one will lift up his companion.
+But woe to him who is alone when he falls, for he has no one to help him up” - Ecclessiastes 4:9-10

 - Discernment: As in all aspects of our daily lives, it is important for believers to exercise discernment when using the internet.
 In the same way that you are careful to avoid certain television channels, programmes, magazines, movies, places and company, you should be careful to avoid certain areas of the internet.
 Visiting sites which feature explicit or illegal content is only asking for trouble.
 Not only are you leading yourself into temptation, you are exposing your computer to the risk of malware and viruses.
 According to a report by Google, the most dangerous sites are: those which have a lot of advertisements; those containing pornographic links or content; those which produce too many pop-ups; sites which try to install files themselves; and sites which provide free software 'cracks', 'keygens', 'serial numbers', 'game cheats' and illegal access to copyrighted material such as music and videos.
 The discerning user will steer clear of all such activities.

-"Prove all things; hold fast that which is good.
-Abstain from all appearance of evil"
+“Test all things; hold fast what is good.
+Abstain from every form of evil”